-The Solemnity of the Immaculate Conception of Mary (December 8) is a holy day of obligation in the United States, which means that practicing Catholics will do their best to get to Mass to celebrate the feast.
+The feast of the Immaculate Conception of Mary Dec.
+8 is a holy day of obligation in the United States, which means that practicing Catholics will do their best to get to Mass to celebrate the feast.
 But why are we celebrating, anyway?
 A lot of Catholic kids (and adults) don’t actually know, so here’s a little crash course that you can share with your kids in the car on the way to Mass.

 Explaining the Immaculate Conception to Kids

 Let’s start by clearing up a common misconception about the Immaculate Conception: It is not, as many Catholics believe, the virginal conception of Jesus Christ in Mary.
 Nor is it the virginal birth of Jesus by Mary.

 The Immaculate Conception means Mary was always free of original sin

 Instead, the Immaculate Conception refers to the doctrine that Mary, from the very moment of her conception, was never stained by original sin.
 The word immaculate literally means pure, or without blemish.

 Here’s how Blessed Pope Pius IX defined the doctrine in his proclamation of December 8, 1854: “The most Blessed Virgin Mary was, from the first moment of her conception, by a singular grace and privilege of almighty God and by virtue of the merits of Jesus Christ, Savior of the human race, preserved immune from all stain of original sin.”

 How original sin fits in

 So the doctrine of the Immaculate Conception is connected to another commonly misunderstood doctrine, the doctrine of original sin.